-One approach for controlling the expressivity of the model class is to generalize CNML to use \textit{regularized} estimators instead of maximum likelihood, resulting in normalized maximum a posteriori (NMAP) \citep{Kakade2006Worst-caseModels} codes.
-Instead of using maximum likelihood parameters, NMAP selects $\hat \theta$ to be the parameter that maximizes both data likelihood and a regularization term, or prior, over parameters, and we can define slightly altered notions of regret using these MAP estimators in all the previous equations to get a \textit{conditional normalized maximum a posteriori} distribution instead.
+Another approach for controlling the expressivity of the model class is to generalize CNML to use \textit{regularized} estimators instead of maximum likelihood, resulting in normalized maximum a posteriori (NMAP) \citep{Kakade2006Worst-caseModels} codes.
+Instead of using maximum likelihood parameters, NMAP selects $\hat \theta$s to be the parameter that maximizes both data likelihood and a regularization term, or prior, over parameters, and we can define slightly altered notions of regret using these MAP estimators in all the previous equations to get a \textit{conditional normalized maximum a posteriori} distribution instead.
 See Appendix \ref{appendix:nmap} for completeness.

 Going back to the logistic regression example, we plot heatmaps of CNMAP predictions in Figure \ref{fig:cnmap-heatmaps}, adding different amounts of L2 regularization to the logistic regression weights.
-As we add more regularization, the model class becomes less expressive, and the CNMAP predictions become less conservative.
+As we add more regularization, the model class becomes effectively less expressive, and the CNMAP predictions become less conservative.

-\textbf{Intractability of CNML.} A major practical issue with actually utilizing CNML or CNMAP with neural networks is the computational complexity of computing the maximum likelihood estimators for each new input and label combination.
+\textbf{Computational costs of CNML.} While we have argued that CNML can provide an appealing approach for uncertainty estimation for out-of-distribution inputs, it can be exceptionally impractical to instantiate, particularly with large models like neural networks, due to the prohibitive computational costs of computing the maximum likelihood estimators for each new input and label.
 To evaluate the distribution on a new test point, one must solve a nonconvex optimization problem for each possible label, with each problem involving the entire training dataset along with the new test point.
 This direct evaluation of CNML therefore becomes computationally infeasible with large datasets and high-capacity models, and further requires that the model carry around the entire training set even when it is deployed.
-In settings where critical decisions must be made in real time, even running a single epoch of additional training would be infeasible under reasonable compute resources.
+In settings where critical decisions must be made in real time, even running a single epoch of additional training would be infeasible.
 For this reason, NML-based methods have not gained much traction as a practical tool for improving the predictive performance of high-capacity models.